-The Small Rental Program aims to rebuild the affordable rental housing stock by rehabilitating small rental properties (1-7 units) and to create new housing stock, through infill development of new small rental properties, to meet the increased demand for this type of rental housing in Houston.
-This program provides financial assistance, through forgivable loans, to small rental property owners and developers who serve a low- to moderate-income market.
+The Small Rental Program aims to rebuild the affordable rental housing stock by financing the new construction and reconstruction of small rental properties (1-7 units) and to create new housing stock, through infill development of new small rental properties, to meet the increased demand for this type of rental housing in Houston.
+This program provides financial assistance, through forgivable loans, to non-profit entities designed to develop local communities and increase affordable housing stock and developers who serve a low and moderate-income market.
 This program will assist in expanding the affordable rental housing options, while also stimulating economic growth by assisting landlords and creating jobs in the housing rehabilitation and construction sectors.